 |Lake St. Clair, MI|

-Description: On August 12, 1679, the French explorer René Robert Cavalier gave Lake St. Clair its name as the date of its discovery coincided with the feast day of Saint Clare of Assisi.
-Together with the St. Clair River and Detroit River, Lake St. Clair links Lake Huron to Lake Erie, but because it is seventeen times smaller than Lake Ontario, it is seldom included in a list of the Great Lakes.
-As Lake St. Clair has an average depth of just eleven feet, shipping channels had to be dredged across it and marked.
+Description: On August 12, 1679, French explorer René Robert Cavalier gave Lake St. Clair its name as the date of its discovery coincided with the feast day of Saint Clare of Assisi.
+Together with St. Clair River and Detroit River, Lake St. Clair links Lake Huron to Lake Erie, but because it is seventeen times smaller than Lake Ontario, it is seldom included in a list of the Great Lakes.
+As Lake St. Clair has an average depth of just eleven feet, shipping channels had to be dredged across it and marked by navigational aids.

 “It seems to me very hard that after 27 years of faithful work I should lose my place in this way,” Joe said.
 “I have never neglected my duty.
-Some times in the summer I have not set foot shore for three or four months.
+Some times in the summer I have not set foot on shore for three or four months.
 I have never been idle before and sometimes it seems to me as though I would go crazy.
 However, I hope for the best, and believe that justice will be done me.”
-[I haven’t been able to determine if Joe returned to the lightship.]
+It appears Desjardins was not reinstated as Arthur L. Myers is listed as Maser of LV-59 in 1911, and Desjardins was no longer a federal employee.

 In the early 1930s, St. Clair Lightship was equipped with an acetylene light and a fog bell that tolled continuously so no crew had to be on board the vessel.
-This setup was improved in 1935 when LV-75 was outfitted with a remote control system that permitted the keeper of the new St. Clair Flats Canal Range Light Station light to control the ship’s light, fog signal, and radiobeacon.
+This setup was improved in 1935 when LV-75 was outfitted with a system that permitted the keeper of the new St. Clair Flats Canal Range Light Station, located about eight miles away, to remotely control the ship’s light, fog signal, and radiobeacon.
 This was the first radio-controlled lightship in the United States and was located on one of the busiest shipping channels in the world.
 During the 1934 shipping season, 15,000 vessels passed the lightship.
 The radio-controlled ship was destined to have a short life, as just three years later, work began on a permanent structure to replace it.
 The foundation for St. Clair Lighthouse was erected in 1938 as a Public Works Administration project.

 The newest light station upon the Great Lakes is the lake St. Clair Light Station …which completed its first season of operation with the beginning of the present winter, replacing the radio controlled lightship.
 This lighthouse is of interest because it is one of the series of new offshore lighthouses on the lakes, and because of the new trend in the development of automatic signaling equipment which it typifies.
 Like Detour Reef Lighthouse, the first of these offshore, deep-water lighthouses, Lake St. Clair Lighthouse has been constructed close enough to the actual track of vessels to be used as a leading light for both up and down-bound traffic.
 It is also an interesting step in the marking of this part of the channel through Lake St. Clair.
 Many years ago a privately maintained lightship marked the channel.
 In 1887, the Federal Government took over the task, and converted a scow into a lightship for the purpose.
 Lightship, No. 75, well known on this station, was placed on the lake in August, 1902, where it remained for about 35 years.
 Originally the ship was fitted only with reflector lights with oil as the illuminant.